dalzilio/rudd/README.md

 show very promising results, but we are still lacking a serious study of the performances of our library.

+In the future, we plan to add new features to RuDD and to optimize some of its internals.
+For instance with  better  caching strategies or with the use of concurrency features.
+It means that the API could evolve in future releases but that no functions should disappear or change significantly.

+## Why this name

 The library is named after a fresh water fish, the [common rudd](https://en.wikipedia.org/wiki/Common_rudd) (*Scardinius erythrophthalmus*), or "gardon rouge" in French, that is stronger and more